By Faith Fuller, Publisher

 Have you watched any documentaries lately?
 Have any of them changed your life or at least changed your perception?

-Documentary filmmakers are pioneers going places that the average person would not go and doing things the average person would not do, sometimes even putting themselves in danger for us, the viewers.
+Documentary filmmakers are pioneers going places that the average person would not go and doing things the average person would not do, sometimes even putting themselves in danger.

 1. Shining a light in dark places – Sometimes life can be ugly.
 And as long as ugliness is hidden from view, perpetrators can continue unchallenged.
 But if suddenly a bright light shines down on these heinous acts, the good people of this world can see it, examine it and hopefully do something to fix it.
 “The Cove” is a perfect example.
 The documentary filmmakers exposed the systematic slaughter of innocent dolphins in Japan which caused an outcry and reexamination of Japan’s fishing industry practices.

 2. Dissipating hatred – Morgan Spurlock (“SuperSize Me”) became my hero with his “30 Days” TV Series on FX.
 He took people out of their comfort zone and put them into unfamiliar situations that conflict with their “upbringing, beliefs, religion or profession”.
 For example, a Christian living as a Muslim; a gun control advocate in the home of gun enthusiasts; a man opposed to illegal immigration sharing a home with Mexican immigrants.
 Would we have as much hatred or war in this world if we simply took the time to understand each other just a bit better?